yadi14/cpa-energy-efficient-gift-cofb/README.md

 # Software Used
 All C++ programs have tested under g++ 7.5.0.
 MATLAB program has been tested on both MATLAB __R2020b__ and __R2021a__.

+# Publications
+Y. Zhong, and U. Guin, “Chosen-Plaintext Attack on Energy-Efficient Hardware Implementation of GIFT-COFB,”  in IEEE International Symposium on Hardware Oriented Security and Trust (HOST), pp. 1-4, 2022.